nick-w-nick/goose/documentation/docs/troubleshooting.md

 ---

 ### Handling Rate Limit Errors
 Goose may encounter a `429 error` (rate limit exceeded) when interacting with LLM providers.
-The recommended solution is to use OpenRouter.
+The suggested solution is to use OpenRouter.
 See [Handling LLM Rate Limits][handling-rate-limits] for more info.

 ---